allamericantradework/painterbros-web/README.md

     npm run deploy   # deploy website

 If you want to build all the files for deployment, run the first command.
-If you are doing active development, run the second command.
+If you are doing active development, run the second command, then

 ## Deploy to S3